User Assessment Overview

 When you register a target database in Oracle Data Safe, a user assessment is run on the database automatically.
 So the first time you check the User Assessment page after registration, assessment data is already there.
 By default, this data is refreshed on a weekly schedule at the same time as when the registration was completed.
 This workflow explains how to view that data.

-1. Check that your target database that you want to assess are registered and that you have assigned the necessary permissions in IAM.
+1. Check that your target database that you want to assess is registered and that you have assigned the necessary permissions in IAM.

 • You can set the latest assessment or a saved assessment as the baseline.

-• When you compare assessments, User Assessment generates a comparison report.
+• When you compare assessments, User Assessment generates a comparison report against your latest assessment results.

-8. Create PDF or XLS versions of you user assessment reports as needed and then download them.
+9. Create PDF or XLS versions of your User Assessment reports as needed and then download them.

 User Assessment requires registered, properly provisioned target databases.
-Users must be granted specific permissions in IAM.
+Users must be granted specific permissions in Oracle Cloud Infrastructure Identity and Access Management (IAM).

 These are the prerequisites for User Assessment:

-• Obtain either the view permission or the manage permission on the user-assessments resource in IAM (Oracle Cloud Infrastructure Identity and Access Management).
+• Obtain either the view permission or the manage permission on the user-assessments resource in IAM.

-• Obtain read or use permission on the data-safe-security-policy-reports resource in IAM if you need to view details about the schemas and tables that a user has access to, as well as what privileges the user was granted on these schemas and tables.
+• To view details about schemas and tables that a user has access to: Obtain read or use permission on the data-safe-security-policy-reports resource in IAM if you need to view details about the schemas and tables that a user has access to, as well as what privileges the user was granted on these schemas and tables.
+See data-safe-security-policy-reports Resource in the Administering Oracle Data Safe guide.
+You may need to re-run the database privilege script for non-Autonomous AI Databases.
+See Grant Roles to the Oracle Data Safe Service on a Non-Autonomous Database in the Administering Oracle Data Safe guide.

 As an alternative to selectively granting permissions, you can grant permissions on data-safe-assessment-family in the relevant compartments, which would include permissions on all of the resources above as well as security-assessments.
 See data-safe-assessments-family Resource in the Administering Oracle Data Safe guide for more information.